StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 ### Internet and IPTV

 The full configuration file can be found [here](./mikrotik_router.cfg.rsc), you can download this file, but you need to modify some parts.
-Let met walk you through the file.
+Let's walk you through the file.

 ```
 /interface bridge